Trinidad’s BBQ Pig Tail Recipe

 In the Oven

-If you don’t have a grill, the oven works perfectly.
+I use this method when I don’t want to fire up the grill, the oven works perfectly.
 After boiling and seasoning, bake it at high heat or broil it to get a charred edge.
 You’ll still get a good result.

 Air Fryer Method